man-yadul/S3-CSL201-DATA-STRUCTURES-LAB/README.md

 CSL 201 Data Structures Lab

+Day 1 \n
-Day 1 1.
-Write a menu driven C program to implement polynomials using arrays and perform polynomial addition and multiplication.
+1. Write a menu driven C program to implement polynomials using arrays and perform polynomial addition and multiplication.

 Day 2
 2. Write a menu driven C program to implement sparse matrices using arrays and perform the following operations